secuditor/secuditor-lite/README.md

 ## Open Scripts

-A collection of standalone Python modules developed as part of the **Secuditor project** is available in the **[open scripts](/open-scripts)** folder, licensed under the [MIT License](/open-scripts/LICENSE.txt) (applicable only to this folder).
+A collection of standalone Python modules and selected examples developed as part of the **Secuditor project** is available in the **[open scripts](/open-scripts)** folder.
+These scripts represent only a portion of the project's code and are provided separately from the main application source code.
+They are licensed under the [MIT License](/open-scripts/LICENSE.txt) (applicable only to this folder).

 <br>

-The tool **Secuditor Lite** is distributed in its complete form as a closed source freeware to ensure secure design and code integrity which require a controlled and confidential development environment.
+The tool **Secuditor Lite** is distributed in its complete form as closed source freeware.
+The main application source code is not included in the **[open scripts](/open-scripts)** folder.
+This approach helps maintain a controlled and confidential development environment for the application's secure design and code integrity.

 ---
 <br>